desertwitch/desertwitch/README.md

 My public key also includes my e-mail, should you need to contact me, which is not listed elsewhere for anti-spam reasons.

-Commits should now show as "Verified" on GitHub, any unsigned commits from after this date should be treated with caution.
+Commits should now show as "**Verified**" on GitHub, any unsigned commits from after this date should be treated with caution.